bgord/knowledge/README.md

 - Grep match everything
 - Create a directory and cd to it
 - Concatenate stdout with a string
+- Check if an ssh alias is setup correctly
+- Comamnd substitution

 ### [concepts](concepts.md)
 - How to correctly namespace things?